EL-BID/pavimentados/README.md

 The models files can be downloaded from this [link](https://github.com/EL-BID/pavimentados/raw/feature/v1.0.0/models/model_20240818.tar.gz?download=).

-> **Version changes**: Unlike the previous version, this new version does not include traffic sign detection.
+> **Important changes**: Unlike the previous version, this new version does not include traffic sign detection.
 We hope to be able to
 > include it again in future versions.

 ## Main Features